numbats/learnr/slides/chapter_1_02_RStudio_basics.md

 <img src="chapter1/chapter1-02/RStudio_Add_script.png" style="display: block; margin: auto;" />

+Notes:

-Note: You can run r code in the `Console` but once you close RStudio, you loss your code in `Console`.
+You can run r code in the `Console` but once you close RStudio, you loss your code in `Console`.

 To make your work reproducible, you can write and store all your code in a `R Script`.